Home for Global Students

 Melbourne, known for its cultural diversity and arts scene, offers a slightly more affordable lifestyle than Sydney.

-• Housing: Housing in Melbourne is more affordable.
-Melbourne Student halls are about A$950 per month.
+• Housing: Housing in Melbourne is more affordable than Sydney.
+Melbourne Student halls are about A$1,500 per month.
 The city offers a mix of traditional and contemporary accommodations, catering to different tastes and budgets.
-A one-bedroom apartment in Melbourne’s centre costs around A$1,773 monthly and about A$1,600 outside the city centre.
+A one-bedroom apartment in Melbourne’s centre costs around A$2,230 monthly and about A$1,600 outside the city centre.

-• Transportation: Melbourne’s public transport system is efficient and more affordable than Sydney’s, with monthly passes costing around A$146.
+• Transportation: Melbourne’s public transport system is efficient comparable in cost to Sydney, with monthly passes costing around A$153.

-• Groceries: Groceries are moderately priced, with a monthly average of A$100.
+• Groceries: Groceries are moderately priced, with a monthly average of A$450.

-• Utilities: Utility costs are comparable to Sydney’s, averaging around A$312 per month.
+• Utilities: Utility costs are slightly lower than Sydney’s, averaging around A$350 per month.

 Our Top Housing Options in Melbourne